CaderIdris/GCARE-OPCN3/README.md

 The program can then be initialised by double clicking the shortcut on the desktop, as well as running on login.

 ![GCARE Extras](Images/Setup/04%20-%20Shortcut.png)

+#### _(Optional)_ Step 6: USB permissions
+__usb-permissions.sh__ was created in a response to the program not having the correct permissions to write data to external media.
+When run, __usb-permissions.sh__ iterates over all removeable media currently plugged in to a device and adds each device to `/etc/fstab`.
+This will add __every__ device in your user's media folder to `/etc/fstab`, so manual addition of your USB device may be a better option for some.

 ---